2015 Cantabrian regional election

 The 2015 Cantabrian regional election was held on Sunday, 24 May 2015, to elect the 9th Parliament of the autonomous community of Cantabria.
 All 35 seats in the Parliament were up for election.
-The election was held simultaneously with regional elections in 12 other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in 12 other autonomous communities and local elections all throughout Spain.

 Overview

 Electoral system

 The Parliament of Cantabria was the devolved, unicameral legislature of the autonomous community of Cantabria, having legislative power in regional matters as defined by the Spanish Constitution and the Cantabrian Statute of Autonomy, as well as the ability to vote confidence in or withdraw it from a President of the Autonomous Community.
 Voting for the Parliament was on the basis of universal suffrage, which comprised all nationals over 18 years of age, registered in Cantabria and in full enjoyment of their political rights.
 Additionally, Cantabrians abroad were required to apply for voting before being permitted to vote, a system known as "begged" or expat vote (Voto rogado).

 The 35 members of the Parliament of Cantabria were elected using the D'Hondt method and a closed list proportional representation, with an electoral threshold of five percent of valid votes—which included blank ballots—being applied regionally.

 The electoral law provided that parties, federations, coalitions and groupings of electors were allowed to present lists of candidates.
 However, groupings of electors were required to secure the signature of at least 1 percent of the electors registered in Cantabria.
 Electors were barred from signing for more than one list of candidates.
 Concurrently, parties and federations intending to enter in coalition to take part jointly at an election were required to inform the relevant Electoral Commission within ten days of the election being called.